TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW06.md

 #### Plaats de architectuur die je hebt gemaakt inclusief een korte uitleg in de Github repository die je met de learning coach hebt gedeeld.

+#### challenges

+alot of of information about subnetting to filter through, eventhough i had previous experience with AWS, it was still challenging to come up with the architecture of the three networks.

 ### Sources

 https://www.cloudflare.com/learning/network-layer/what-is-a-subnet/